EnigmaVSSUT/EnigmaCMS-FrontEnd/INSTRUCTION.md

 # Instructions for contributing

-Strictly Follow this guide to organize your code. we are using _components folder method_ i.e each components should have its own folder containing all the codes(css, js,etc) that it needs to execute.
+Strictly Follow this guide to organize your code. we are using _components folder method_ i.e each components should have its own folder containing all the codes(css, js,etc) that it needs to execute. <br>

 ##File structure